Jonathan Russell (composer)

 Jonathan Russell (born 1979) is an American composer of classical music, clarinetist, and bass clarinetist.
-Russell was the founder of the Switchboard Music Festival, which will hold its 10th anniversary in the summer of 2018.
+Russell was the founder of the Switchboard Music Festival, which held its 10th anniversary in the summer of 2018.
 His primary teachers have included Paul Lansky, Barbara White, Steve Mackey, Elinor Armer, and Eric Ewazen.

 Career

 Composer

 Russell has been commissioned by, worked with, and written for ensembles including the San Francisco Symphony, Prism Quartet, Symphony Number One, Empyrian Ensemble, Wild Rumpus, Woodstock Chamber Orchestra, and the JACK Quartet.

 The Imani Winds has a long-term relationship with Mr. Russell through the wind quintets Legacy Commissioning Project, which has led to three large scale arrangements of orchestral works for woodwind quintet.

 Clarinet and bass clarinet

 Soloist

-A frequent composer for various clarinets, Russell frequently solos as a bass clarinetist, performing his own and other works.
+Russell frequently solos as a bass clarinetist, performing his own and other works.
 Among his own works, he premiered his Sonata for Bass Clarinet and Piano with pianist Kate Campbell which Campbell herself commissioned.
-Mr. Russell's performance of Debussy's Premiere Rhapsody was noted for giving, “increasing energy, leading to a smashingly tangy conclusion from a lurking opening.
-Russell is a real virtuoso with true command over his instrument’s range of expression…”
+Russell's performance of Debussy's Premiere Rhapsody was noted for giving, “increasing energy, leading to a smashingly tangy conclusion from a lurking opening."